mbta/dotcom/README.md

     ```
     cp .env.template .env
     ```
-   Then uncomment the `V3_API_KEY` line and fill it in with the key you obtained in the first step.
+   Then uncomment the `MBTA_API_KEY` line and fill it in with the key you obtained in the first step.
 If you have [direnv] installed (recommended), it will automatically load and unload the environment using this file.
 If not, `source .envrc` will load or update the variables in your shell session manually.